VatsaDev/JsLabs/README.md

   - develop!

 - deploy
-  - we have the deploy vercel button, but this is completely static, and hostable anywhere!
+  - we have the deploy vercel button, but this is completely static (currently), and hostable anywhere!